Alankke/Ecommerce/README.md

 - [Try it out](#Try-it-out).

 ## Features
-- CRUD operations for managing e-commerce products, orders, and users.
+- CRUD operations for managing e-commerce products, carts, and customers.
 - In-memory caching for frequently accessed data.
 - Email messaging between with RabbitMQ.
 - Dockerized for easy deployment.